leonid-s-usov/lfm/README.md

   - README.md
 ```

-`config` holds all that junk you're used to passing to `upload-function`, so you don't have to type it out any more.
+`config` holds all that junk you're used to passing to `create-function`, so you don't have to type it out any more.
 Note that any config you provide to `lfm deploy` will override the values in this file.

 `install` is a single command for installing dependencies before zipping up the function.
-In this example, we want to install some Node modules so we use `npm install --production`, but you can just as well shell out to `make` for more heavy lifting.
+In this example, we want to install some Node modules so we use `npm install --production`, but you can just as well [shell out to `make`](https://gist.github.com/willyg302/c09048aeff3ae48ddcf2) for more heavy lifting.

 `ignore` is a list of paths that will not be added to the zip file.